Hearing Loss and Hearing Disorders

 Tests

-CT or MRI scans are used to see images of the inner and middle ear structures and check for abnormalities that may be causing your hearing impairment.
-Findings from imaging studies help us diagnose the cause of your hearing loss and determine the most effective treatment for you.
+CT or MRI scans capture images of the inner and middle ear structures to identify abnormalities.
+These images help your doctor identify the cause of your hearing impairment and determine the most effective treatment for you.

-Measures how loud spoken words need to be in order for you to hear them and how clearly you can hear and understand words.
+• Speech audiometry: Measures how loud spoken words need to be for you to hear them and how clearly you can understand them.

 Consistently Ranked Among the Nation’s Best Hospitals